 Use a frame to support the branches as they grow to pass the pot's width.
 You can build your own from for your marijuana garden by using T-posts or lumber to encircle the pots.
 Once you have the frame constructed and put in place, then you can use a trellis to put around the sides and the tops of your frame.
 You will be able to control where the branches go through the trellis so you don't overcrowd your marijuana garden.

 Be sure to organize the trellis in your marijuana garden so that you have different rows to work with.
 The trellis helps to drain excess water more easily.
 This is an excellent way to get the right height and structure for your marijuana plants.
-To learn more about how to trellis your marijuana garden, visit the Cannabis Training University today.
+To learn more about how to trellis your marijuana garden, enroll in Cannabis Training University's online cannabis courses today.